MANSA: Learning Fast and Slow in Multi-Agent Systems: Proof of Proposition

-where the first inequality is true by assumption on $\mathcal{M}$.
+Using this we deduce that { } where the first inequality is true by assumption on $\mathcal{M}$.
 This is a contradiction since $\pi'$ is an optimal policy for Player 2.
 Using analogous reasoning, we deduce the same result for $\tau'_k<\tau_k$ after which deduce the result.
 Moreover, by invoking the same reasoning, we can conclude that it must be the case that $(\tau_0,\tau_1,\ldots,\tau_{k-1},\tau_k,\tau_{k+1},\ldots,)$ are the optimal switching times.
 This completes the proof. \end{proof}